arangodb/spring-boot-starter/demo/README.md

 Iterable<Character> getWithSurnameOlderThan(@Param("age") int value, @BindVars Map<String, Object> bindvars);
 ```

-Now, when we change the type of our `oldLannisters` local variable in `AQLRunner` to `ArangoCursor`, we can get the count
+If you change the type of our `oldLannisters` local variable in `AQLRunner`
-value from it.
+to `ArangoCursor`, you can get the count value from it.

 ```java
 ArangoCursor<Character> oldLannisters = repository.getWithSurnameOlderThan(35, bindvars);